Sign up to our newsletter

 Jackie Lodge

 Jackie lives in the UK and since April 2023 has been CEO of the UK PWS Association.
 She has 30 years’ experience working in management roles in the charity sector and has also held various Trustee positions in local and international charities.
 Jackie has a BA in Psychology and a Master’s degree in Charity Management.
+Jackie has been an IPWSO Trustee since 2025.

 Nathalie Kayadjanian